 Thaw spinach under running warm/hot water.
 Squeeze out as much liquid as you possibly can.

 Drain beef and toss into a large mixing bowl.

 I added the softened cream cheese but it was really hard to mix this way.
 I recommend creaming the cream cheese with a mixer first.
 Then add the spinach and eggs and cream again.
 Stir in the ground beef and other stuffing ingredients last.

 Saute onions in some of the liquid leftover from draining the ground beef.

 Add parmesan cheese and eggs.

 Mix stuffing ingredients together until well mixed.

 Boil shells to al dente.
 Pull them out about 4 minutes before they’re finished.

-Place shells on waxed paper to cool for easier handling.
+Place shells very gently on waxed paper to drain and cool for easier handling.

 Stuff shells.
 Layer in baking dish.